ChatterBoxIO/chatterbox/README.md

 startBot();
 ```
 ### Parameters for sendBot
-- platform: The platform to send the bot to (e.g., 'zoom').
+- platform: The platform to send the bot to ('zoom', 'googlemeet').
-- meeting_id: The ID of the meeting.
+- meeting_id: The ID of the meeting (numeric ID for Zoom, 'xxx-xxx-xxx' for Google Meet).
 - meeting_password: (Optional) The meeting password.
 - bot_name: (Optional) Customize the name of the bot.
 Default is 'ChatterBox'.
 ### WebSocket Event Callbacks